 Shortly before Boswell left Holland for good, on June 6, 1764, he again visited "Gronovius in his garden.
 I owned to him my melancholy.
 He bid me conceal it, and be always busy or amused.
 We passed this our last evening with much satisfaction.
 I took a hearty leave of him".
 A few days later Boswell had delivered to Gronovius 45 bottles of Port, for which he received a very warm letter of thanks.

-Some Gronovius editions of classical texts are sometimes available via the AbeBooks used books search engine.
+Some Gronovius editions of classical texts are sometimes available via online used book stores.